 Talking books are available for patients to listen to during their stay in hospital.
 They can be obtained from:

 - Eye department - 01223 586780 (extension 6780)

 - Eye unit - 01223 274411 (extension 4411)

 All departments have signs that can be placed next to your bed to remind staff you have a sight impairment.

-We advise all patients with learning disabilities and dementia to bring a carer or friend with them to their appointment.
+We advise all patients with learning disabilities to bring a carer or friend with them to their appointment.
 Our clinic team will also be able to support you.